ManagedBass/ManagedBass/README.md

 (c) 2015 Mathew Sachin.
 All Rights Reserved.
 An Alternative to the Bass.Net Managed Wrapper around Un4seen Bass.dll

+Available as a NuGet Package
+Bass and its AddOns can be downloaded at http://un4seen.com/bass
+ManagedBass is targeted for AnyCPU, but bass dlls are separate for x86 and x64.
+Download the versions you need

 AddOns
 -----------------------------------------
 * Open Source